Wednesday, November 27, 2019

 TRUCK ROUTE ORDINANCE

-AN ORDINANCE TO AMEND THE CODE OF ORDINANCES, CHARTER TOWNSHIP OF FRUITPORT, MUSKEGON COUNTY, MICHIGAN, BY RESTATING ARTICLE III, CHAPTER 6, TO AMEND REGULATIONS CONCERNING RENTAL UNITS; AND BY PROVIDING FOR THE EFFECTIVE DATE OF THIS ORDINANCE.
+AN ORDINANCE TO AMEND THE CODE OF ORDINANCES, CHARTER TOWNSHIP OF FRUITPORT, MUSKEGON COUNTY, MICHIGAN, BY ADDING ARTICLE V TO CHAPTER 30, TO ADD REGULATIONS CONCERNING TRUCK ROUTES; AND BY PROVIDING FOR THE EFFECTIVE DATE OF THIS ORDINANCE.